Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Canonical arc representations of concave-round and PCA graphs

-\begin{proof} {\bf 1.} Given a convex graph~$H$, we have to show that its complement $G=\barH$ is a CA graph.
-Though not stated explicitly, this fact is actually proved in Tucker~\cite{Tucker71}, and we essentially follow Tucker's argument. \hide{needed to have $\ell$ injective} It suffices to consider the case when $H$ has no fraternal vertices (those would correspond to twins in~$G$).

-Let $V(H)=U\cup W$ be a partition of~$H$ into independent sets such that $\calN_U(H)$~is an interval hypergraph.
-Let
+\emph{(Proper) arc representation.}\quad We first recall Tucker's argument~\cite{Tucker71} showing that, if the complement of $G$ is a convex graph, then $G$ is CA. We can assume that $\barG$ has no fraternal vertices as those would correspond to twins in~$G$.